 To set up Overleaf Dropbox synchronization, you must first give permission for Overleaf to access your Dropbox account via your Account Settings.

-Once you click ‘Link to Dropbox’ you will be brought to the Dropbox authorization page where you can sign into with your Dropbox credentials.
+Once you click ‘Link’ you will be brought to the Dropbox authorization page where you can sign into with your Dropbox credentials.

 After you’ve successfully linked your Overleaf account to your Dropbox account, you will be brought back to the ‘Account Settings’ page where you will see confirmation that your account has been linked.